The Voice Kids (Philippine TV series): Ratings

 According to AGB Nielsen Philippines' Mega Manila household television ratings, the pilot episode of The Voice Kids earned a 25% rating.
-The season 1 finale scored a 29.2% rating.
-The season 2 premiere achieved a 20.7% rating.
-The season 2 finale garnered a 27.2% rating.
-The third season's premiere got an 18.8% rating.
-The third season's finale ended with a 25.5% rating.
+The season one's finale scored a 29.2% rating.
+The season two's premiere achieved a 20.7% rating.
+The season two's finale garnered a 27.2% rating.
+The season three's premiere earned an 18.8% rating.
+The season three's finale achieved a 25.5% rating.

 According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in Television Homes, the season five premiere earned a 6.7% rating.
-The season six premiere scored a 12.7% rating.
+The season six's premiere scored a 12.7% rating.
 The season six finale achieved a 13.6% rating.
+The season eight's premiere earned an 8.2% rating.